VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Creating an image view.md

 Tags: [[vulkan]] [[vulkan image views]] [[vulkan swapchain]]
 # Creating an image view

-This is going to explain how to create a image view for a swapchain image.
+This is going to explain how to create a image view from a swapchain image.
 This is the simplest VkImageView you can make.
 This is for if you're simply writing the graphics straight to a VkImage.

-So if you're doing to create a VkImageView you'll need to use the **VkImageViewCreateInfo** struct.
+So if you're going to create a VkImageView you'll need to use the **VkImageViewCreateInfo** struct.
 The VkImage we are going to use is a swapchain image.

 ```c++
 VkImageView swapchainImageView;